oskiyu/OSKengine/README.md

 2. Build using the `Release x64` build configuration.
 3. Run.

-The only prerequesite is having a GPU with `Vulkan 1.3` support, as well as support for the `VK_KHR_dynamic_rendering` extension.
+The only prerequisite is having a GPU with `Vulkan 1.3` support, as well as support for the `VK_KHR_dynamic_rendering` extension.

 # Project Structure